reyemtm/parcel-viewer/README.md

 ##Features
  - Search by any field or multiple fields, such as Name or Parcel ID
- - Sidebar, fullscreen, location, printing (using browser print dialog),
+ - Sidebar, fullscreen, location, printing (using browser print dialog)
  - The app can handle up to approx 50k parcel features

 ##Requirements